Director of Bands

 Teaches: Concert Band Gold

 Other Responsibilities: All percussion activities at Murchison MS and Anderson HS

 |Mr. Nedley grew up in Grapevine and attended the University of North Texas, where he received his degree in Music Education with an emphasis in Percussion.
 During his time at UNT, he also had the privilege to teach and arrange music for the Green Brigade Drumline for 3 years.
 Mr. Nedley has a strong background in marching percussion and marched with the Carolina Crown (2002) and Phantom Regiment (2003-2006) Drum and Bugle Corps.
 After touring with Drum Corps across the country, Mr. Nedley played with the Dallas Cowboys Rhythm and Blue Drumline for 2 years and the Dallas Mavericks Drumline for 5 years.

-Mr. Nedley is in his fifth year of teaching at Anderson High School and is currently teaching Concert Band.
-Mr. Nedley oversees all Percussion related activities at Anderson and their feeder, Murchison Middle School.
+Mr. Nedley is in his sixth year of teaching at Anderson High School and is currently teaching Concert Band Gold.
+Mr. Nedley oversees all Percussion related activities at Anderson and its feeder, Murchison Middle School.
 He runs the Anderson Steel Band, all percussion ensembles, and assists with the Marching Band and other concert ensembles.

 Associate Band Director